xavierbellagamba/cardano_deploy/README.md

 On AWS, this configuration is best represented by the m4.xlarge EC2 machines.

 ## How to use the deployment scripts
-The successful deployment of a Cardano stake pool using this approach can be decomposed into XXX steps:
+The successful deployment of a Cardano stake pool using this approach can be decomposed into 5 steps:
-1. Run the script on the relay infrastructure (should complete without intervention)
+1. Run the script on the relay infrastructure with `-i` flag (should complete without intervention)
 2. Check relay deployment by checking the gLiveView (cmd: <code>glv</code>)
-3. Run the script on the core node infrastructure (make sure the prerequisits are setup)
+3. Run the script on the core node infrastructure `-i` flag (make sure the prerequisits are setup)
-4. Once signalled by the program, sendthe funds necessary for the registration
+4. Once signalled by the program, send the funds necessary for the registration
 5. Check the core node deployment by checking the gLiveView and [pooltool.io](https://pooltool.io/)

 ## Disclaimer